Richard Walters (singer-songwriter): Collaborations and side projects

-Walters is a member of the UK band LYR, alongside current UK poet laureate Simon Armitage and producer Patrick Pearson (a former member of Liu Bei).
+Walters is a member of the UK band LYR (Land Yacht Regatta), alongside current UK poet laureate Simon Armitage and producer Patrick Pearson.
 The band released their debut album, Call in the Crash Team, in 2020 via Decca Records imprint Mercury KX.
 During the COVID-19 UK lockdown in spring 2020, the band released a collaborative single with English actress Florence Pugh entitled "Lockdown", raising funds for the domestic abuse charity Refuge.
 In 2021, the band released a single called "Winter Solstice" which featured Wendy Smith from Prefab Sprout.
 The band were commissioned by Durham Brass Festival 2022 to create a new work based on the history of County Durham's 'Category D' villages.
 The resulting 'Firm As a Rock' EP was released and then performed live at Durham Cathedral with Easington Colliery Brass Band in July 2022.
 The band released a full-length studio album via Universal imprint EMI North, 'The Ultraviolet Age', in June 2023.
+In late 2023 the band were commissioned by The National Trust to create new work celebrating the arrival of spring and blossom season.
+The resulting 'Blossomise' EP was released in 2024, alongside a book of the poems by Simon Armitage.
+In 2025 the band were commissioned by the BBC Proms to create a new piece to celebrate the centenary of the Shipping Forecast.
+'Yonderland', performed by LYR & the Ulster Orchestra, had its world premiere at The Ulster Hall, Belfast, on August 8th 2025 and was broadcast live on BBC Radio 4.

-Since 2015, Walters has co-written songs with a number of artists, including Declan J. Donovan, 3lau, Semisonic, Alison Moyet, Way Out West, Sultan + Shepard, Apocalyptica, the Deadmau5 and Kaskade project Kx5, and Ferry Corsten's FERR project.
+Since 2015, Walters has co-written songs with a number of artists, including 3lau, Semisonic, Alison Moyet, Way Out West, Sultan + Shepard, Apocalyptica, the Deadmau5 and Kaskade project Kx5, Ferry Corsten's FERR project, Vintage Culture, and Nora En Pure.

 In November 2022, Walters and Canadian electronic artist Jeff Hartford, better known as Attlas, debuted a collaborative project called Sun Lo.
 The duo released their first single "Factory Gates" later that month, which was eventually followed by several other singles and a full album titled Shapes in My Head. edm.com said this of the album: "The dazzling album is the byproduct of countless online sessions throughout the pandemic and a strong collaborative spirit, which is evident in spades throughout its 10 indietronica gems.
 ATTLAS and Walters effortlessly combine their respective styles into a stunning latticework of aching lyricism and chill, languid downtempo music."

+In May 2025 Walters was appointed 'Artist in Residence' by the Solent Seascape Project & Blue Marine Foundation, and the 'Songs From the Solent' project was announced.
+"The idea is that ‘Songs from the Solent’ will raise awareness of the Solent Seascape project and the environmental challenges faced by the region, as well as building an emotional connection between the public and the Solent coastline."